Learning and Soul Work at St. Paul’s

 Where Do Our Youth Connect?

 Leaving home to learn and serve in a part of the world that is different from our own is an important part of being formed as followers of Jesus.
 Knowing this, we schedule biannual opportunities for our youth to travel for a weeklong service project.
-These weeks have been rich times of learning about ourselves, others, and God’s work in the world.
-Past trips have included teaching Vacation Bible School in Point Hope, Alaska; building a house in Corbin, Kentucky; painting homes and businesses for community renewal in South Central Los Angeles; working on the Heifer International Farm in Rutland, Massachusetts; and serving at the Nez Perce Native American Reservation in Idaho.
-In 2017, we traveled to Portland, Oregon, where we helped four urban parishes create welcoming spaces for vulnerable people in their communities.
+On hold during Covid, these weeks have been rich times of learning about ourselves, others, and God’s work in the world.
+Past trips have included teaching Vacation Bible School in Point Hope, Alaska; building a house in Corbin, Kentucky; painting homes and businesses for community renewal in South Central Los Angeles; working on the Heifer International Farm in Rutland, Massachusetts; serving at the Nez Perce Native American Reservation in Idaho; helping four urban parishes create welcoming spaces for vulnerable people in their communities in Portland, Oregon.

 Parents of students in middle and high school often face their own particular stresses.
-It can be easy to find ourselves feeling disconnected from the supports that we relied on when our children were small, and the pace of family and work life may leave little time for reflection on the spiritual and emotional work of parenting.
-Contact or email The Rev. Thomas Skillings if you are interested in participating in a series of mini-retreats on Contemplative Parenting in 2018-2019 or for a one-on-one conversation.
+It can be easy to find ourselves feeling disconnected from the supports that we relied on when our children were small, and the pace of family and work-life may leave little time for reflection on the spiritual and emotional work of parenting.

 The St. Paul’s Nursery School has a rich history of serving children in the community since 1950.
 Join them as they explore the joy, wonder and magic of childhood together.
 This preschool program is curated to focus on the most incredible part of childhood - play.
 Through play, children grow and develop their emotional, social, and intellectual curiosities.

 The St. Paul’s Nursery School is an independently owned and operated school located on the southeast corner of the St. Paul’s Episcopal Church property.